How to Upgrade PostgreSQL Without Losing Data

-A practical guide to upgrading PostgreSQL major versions with minimal downtime, covering pg_upgrade, logical replication, and the gotchas nobody warns you about.
+A practical guide to upgrading PostgreSQL major versions with minimal downtime, covering pg_upgrade, logical replication, and common gotchas.

-Minor version upgrades (14.1 → 14.2) are painless — the on-disk format stays the same, you just swap binaries and restart.
-Major version upgrades (14 → 16) are a different beast entirely.
-The internal data storage format changes between majors, so you can't just point the new binary at the old data directory and hope for the best.
+Minor version upgrades (14.1 to 14.2) are painless — the on-disk format stays the same, we swap binaries and restart.
+Major version upgrades (14 to 16) change the internal data storage format, so we cannot point the new binary at the old data directory.

 Option 1: pg_dump and pg_restore